 - M created the villain of Skyfall when she chose not to rescue him from captivity, forcing him to swallow a cyanide capsule that shredded his insides but didn't kill him.
 This adds to his Shadow Archetype nature, as the film starts with M risking Bond's life in the course of a mission, and he proceeds to get over the betrayal... eventually.

-- In The Amazing Spider Man Peter says "I created him" in reference to the Lizard, having given Curt Connors the formula that transformed him into said villain.
+- Peter says "I created him" in reference to the Lizard, having given Curt Connors the formula that transformed him into said villain.

-- In Oz The Great And Powerful, the titular character is partly responsible for turning the naive but good witch Theodora into the Axe Crazy Wicked Witch of the West, who rejects his offer of redemption at the end.
+- In Oz: The Great and Powerful, the titular character is partly responsible for turning the naive but good witch Theodora into the Ax-Crazy Wicked Witch of the West, who rejects his offer of redemption at the end.
 While, technically, it was her sister Evanora who turned her evil, Oz's actions (flirting with her like he does with any girl) help push her over the edge.